-The board, in coordination with local law enforcement and emergency management agencies, will adopt a school risk management plan relating to incidents of school violence for each school in the school system.
-The superintendent must provide the Department of Public Safety's Division of Emergency Management ("Division") with emergency response information it requests for the school risk management plan and updated emergency response information when such updates are made.
+The superintendent shall develop system-wide plans and procedures to address emergency situations.
+The superintendent must provide the Department of Public Safety's Division of Emergency Management ("Division") with emergency response information it requests for the School Risk Management Plan and the School Emergency Response Plan.
 The superintendent must also provide the Division and local law enforcement with schematic diagrams, including digital schematic diagrams, of all school facilities and updates of the schematic diagrams when the school system makes substantial facility modifications, such as the addition of new facilities or modifications to doors or windows.
 Schematic diagrams must meet any standards established by the Department of Public Instruction for the preparation and content of the diagrams.
-In addition, the superintendent shall provide local law enforcement with (1) either keys to the main entrance of all school buildings or emergency access to key storage devices for all school buildings and (2) updated access to school buildings when changes are made to the locks of the main entrances or to the key storage devices.
+In addition, the superintendent shall provide local law enforcement with emergency access to key storage devices for all school buildings and with updated access to school building key storage devices when changes are made to the devices.